srig-connectors/Connectors-SaaS-accounts-configuration/Google/README.md

 1. Login to [Google Console](https://console.cloud.google.com) with the username and password<br/>

-# Configuring Google OAuth account in webMethods.io Integration Workflow <br/>

-This tutorial describes configuring an OAuth account to google pubsub in webMethods.io Workflow<br/>

-# Setting up Google OAuth 2.0<br/>

-1. Login to [Google Console](https://console.cloud.google.com) with the username and password<br/>

 2. From the projects list, select a project from the dropdown or create a new one if required<br/>

 ![Google PubSub](images/21.png)<br/>